AhmedAbdel-Aal/blog/_posts/2020-09-24-Comprehensive-Guide-For-Triplet-Loss-Function.md

 The drawbacks of this approach are :

-+ you need to make a full pass on the data-set before the training.
++ you need to make a full pass on the data-set before the training to generate the triplets.

 + you may need to update the mined batches after each epochs.